Cracking cocoa-free chocolate consumption wide open

 Is large-scale cocoa-free production here?

 Food tech startup Voyage Foods is opening a 284,000-square-foot manufacturing facility in Ohio, US, to manufacture its cocoa-free chocolate, nut-free spreads and bean-free coffee.
-With completion anticipated for January 2025, the new production plant will have an annual capacity to make 10,000 metric tonnes of cocoa-free chocolate.
+With completion anticipated for January 2025.

 Voyage Foods has a vision to secure the future of confectioners’ favourite sweet foods without exploiting their source ingredients.
 Using the latest in food science and technology, the US-based company strives to be a leader in sustainable sweet treats.
 It’s developing products made from “real, wholesome ingredients” that strive to be more sustainable by using less water and land than traditional cocoa producers.